Elocien/Marmaragan/README.md

 Diplom Thesis by Lucian McIntyre

 ## Description
-Marmaragan attempts to leverage the power of LLM's to generate verifiable programs for the SPARK2014 subset of ADA.
+Marmaragan attempts to leverage the power of LLM's to generate annotations for verifiable programs, for the SPARK2014 subset of ADA.

 ## Installation